 Here there was a 40 minute track leading up to the Bridge to Nowhere.
 It was built in the 1930s to facilitate settlement of the area but very few people moved in.
 It wasn’t worth it to keep the road open in the end but the bridge was built so well that it’s still standing.
 It’s a popular tourist attraction and several jetboats dropped people off while we were there.

-I sat down to eat some lunch at a picnic table near the bridge and found myself surrounded by one of the tours.
+I sat down to eat some lunch at a picnic table near the bridge and suddenly found myself surrounded by one of the tours.
 The guide was handing out water, juice and biscuits (cookies).
-A nice lady asked me if I wanted some of her share.
-I tried to not sound too greedy.
+A nice lady asked me if I wanted some of hers to share.
+I tried to not sound too desperate or greedy.
 “Oh, thank you, maybe whatever you don’t want.”
 She gave me the whole lot.
 I may have added in that I was walking the whole country for the last 40 some days.
 This is a classic example of being a yogi-bear, by which a skinny thru-hiker looks pathetic near people with food and gets showered with treats.
 We learn it from watching other animals beg for food, hence the title.

 I also got treated to the guide’s presentation about the bridge.
-At the end, all the attention focused on me when the lady announced what I was doing and that I was hungey and thirsty.
+At the end, all the attention focused on me when the lady announced what I was doing and that I was hungry and thirsty.
 I got two more packages of biscuits and a whole lot of questions.
 I was eating it up and having so much fun with the group.
 They were on a family reunion trip and being all related, they were saying some hilarious things about each other.
 Their next activity was to walk another few kms and get picked up by a helo.
 Wow.

 A lot more canoes had arrived at the landing, leaving our kayaks squished in the middle and hard to get to from shore.
 No bother, I felt like a swim.
 Connor had already tested the depth of a rock ledge so we had a good time jumping off the ledge into the river and retrieving our kayaks from the lot.
 Once again, I saw some surprised faces when I climbed into the kayak from the water.
 Connor’s job was to get a video of me jumping in but he pushed the wrong button.
 Oh well, here I am on the run-up and you can just see our kayaks squeezed in the heaps of canoes.